 Our partnerships with leading universities in Canada, China, England, France, Italy and Spain allow students to study abroad for a semester or earn a specialized dual degree.
-On-campus courses include a study trip abroad in such subjects as European Union Law, Comparative Constitutional Law, and The Law and Legal System of Cuba.
+On-campus courses include a study abroad component in such subjects as European Union Law, Comparative Constitutional Law, and International Climate Change Law.

-The student-run International Law Society extends international issue and career information to the entire Vermont Law School community through speaker panels, discussion workshops, conferences and guest speakers, and professional skills mentoring.
+The student-run International Law Society extends international issues and career information to the entire Vermont Law School community through speaker panels, discussion workshops, conferences and guest speakers, and professional skills mentoring.

 Ashlee Stetser, ’15, studied at Singapore Management University and interned with the Documentation Center of Cambodia the summer after her 1L year.
 As an intern, Ashlee edited articles for the inaugural Cambodia Law & Policy Journal and monitored trial proceedings at the Extraordinary Chambers in the Courts of Cambodia.
 Ashlee also participated in educational sessions and trainings with DC-Cam’s Trial Monitoring Committee and co-authored a newspaper article on these trainings.
 At the end of her internship, she travelled to Myanmar with DC-Cam’s Director to finalize a partnership to develop a documentation center in Yangon.
 Her 1L internship led her to publish an article on environmental impact assessment laws in Cambodia and to return to Myanamar and Cambodia as a delegate on behalf of the United States.
 Ashlee will attend the University of Oxford in October 2015, as a student in the Foreign Service Programme.